 GOVERNMENT FURNISHED PROPERTY

-Not Applicable
+VA shall provide metadata from production clones for testing.

 SECURITY AND PRIVACY

 All requirements in Section 6.0 of the T4NG Basic PWS apply to this effort.
 Specific TO requirements relating to Addendum B, Section B4.0 paragraphs j and k supersede the corresponding T4NG Basic PWS paragraphs, and are as follows,